Panthers say McCaffrey not expected to play against Lions

+Carolina’s next opponent, meanwhile, has its own injury concerns.
+Detroit quarterback Matthew Stafford did not practice Wednesday because of a right thumb problem.

+“Just going to do what I can to try and be out there,” said Stafford, who was able to finish last weekend’s win over Washington.
+“We’ll see.
+Just trusting what our docs say and what our trainers do to try and help get it as good as I can.”

-The 2019 All-Pro injured his shoulder in Carolina’s Week 9 loss to the Kansas City Chiefs after being tackled late in the fourth quarter.
+This will be the second straight game McCaffrey has missed because of a shoulder injury and the eighth game he’s sat out this season.
+He injured his shoulder in Carolina’s Week 9 loss to the Kansas City Chiefs after being tackled late in the fourth quarter That came after McCaffrey missed six games with a high ankle sprain.

 McCaffrey has been effective when he’s played, averaging 124.7 yards from scrimmage and scoring six touchdowns.

-Mike Davis would get the start for McCaffrey.
+Mike Davis will get the start for McCaffrey.
 Davis has totaled 675 scrimmage yards and four touchdowns in 2020, but hasn’t been as effective in his past four starts for the Panthers.

-Panthers quarterback Teddy Bridgewater had a protective red jersey on at practice Wednesday after injuring his knee on Sunday in Carolina’s 46-23 loss to the Buccaneers and his status for the game remains unclear.
-Panthers coach Matt Rhule said Monday that he was expecting Bridgewater would practice and play this week against the Lions.
+Bridgewater wore a protective red jersey on at practice Wednesday after injuring his knee in Carolina’s 46-23 loss to the Buccaneers on Sunday.
+P.J.
+Walker and Will Grier, who have been rotating as the No. 2 quarterback this season, split reps with the first team in practice.

+“If Teddy can’t go, this will give us real clarity on who the No. 2 should be,″ Rhule said.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL